 Example: Librarian or Library

-Please note that in many search engines, the plus symbols can be used as alternatives to Boolean OR.
+in many search engines, the plus symbols can be used as alternatives to Boolean

 Example: OCLC not DDC